Carbon monoxide, an invisible enemy

 We‘ve helped build your world for 175 years.
 Now let us protect it.

 There’s no such thing as short term when it comes to quality and safety.
 That’s why you’ve relied on Stanley tools and services since 1843.
 We’ve seen some change in that time, and change isn’t slowing down any.
 We continue to add to and evolve our offerings from tools to engineered fastening solutions to locks and electronic security to this ventilation mask for airborne irritants.
 Working in over 60 countries, we’re recognized for meeting the highest industry standards around the world.
 Worldwide, we are:

 - #1 in Tools and Storage

 - #2 in Engineered Fastening

 Certified by the Central Station Alarm Association and the Homologated Bureau of Private Security (BSP).

 Every one of our 61,000+ employees is committed to delivering on those standards.
-When it comes to monitoring, we have two ULC (Underwriters Laboratories of Canada) certified monitoring stations, offer seamless 24/7 protection, and we’re vigilant about prevention.
+When it comes to monitoring, we have two ULC (Underwriters Laboratories of Canada) certified monitoring stations in Canada, offer seamless 24/7 protection, and we’re vigilant about prevention.
 This includes how we handle your personal data.

 Don’t wait to be CO safe